Sweet Polly Oliver

 - Basara; The story takes place in a future Japan, reduced to a barren desert by a catastrophe at the end of the 21st century.
 The main character is Sarasa, a girl whose twin brother, Tatara, is prophesied to be the "child of destiny" who will bring back the country's independence and stop the tyrannical rule of the Empire, namely the Red King.
 When Tatara is killed, Sarasa pretends to be him in order to keep the downtrodden from losing hope.

 - One of the major plot points of Ouran High School Host Club, with the twist that Haruhi wasn't trying to pass as a boy, she was just wearing castoff men's clothing because she couldn't afford her school's expensive uniform, and didn't care enough to correct the members of the Host Club when they jumped to conclusions about her gender.
+A good half the comedy of the series springs from the boys of the Host Club running themselves ragged to keep Haruhi's gender a secret from the rest of the school, while Haruhi herself continues to not care.

 - Akira in Mai-HiME disguises herself as a man.
 In the German version of the dub, she's even given a man's voice (and not even a woman playing a man's voice, at that), as the production company was not aware "he" was actually female...

-- Similarly, Ranma's Unlucky Childhood Friend Ukyou "gave up" her femininity and passed herself off as a male (to the point of attending a boys-only school) after Genma and Ranma ran out on her marriage arrangement.
+- Ranma's Unlucky Childhood Friend Ukyou "gave up" her femininity and passed herself off as a male (to the point of attending a boys-only school) after Genma and Ranma ran out on her marriage arrangement.
 Once her ruse is discovered, however, she quickly abandons the pose and crosses over into Wholesome Crossdresser territory (but only at school, her "civilian clothes" are all feminine even if she still acts boyishly); later that season (in the anime only) she even abandons that once, causing all of the boys at Furinkan High to wonder who the "cute girl" is.
 She wears the girl's uniform at least once after that (and lampshades it, naturally.)

 - Juliet Fiamatta Asto Capulet in Romeo X Juliet dresses as a boy named Odin to disguise her connection to the Capulet family line, as the last surviving member is known to be female.
 After Juliet learns of her heritage, she's allowed to wear dresses and let her hair down when she's in the Capulet headquarters and away from intruders, and she takes it on stride.
 (Then again, when she pulled a Recursive Crossdressing stunt at the start, she did like wearing a fancy gown.)
 And once Juliet's identity is revealed to the public and everyone knows who she truly is, she just doesn't bother with disguises anymore and wears either simple dresses or tomboyish clothes depending on the situation.